Home > News > 6 Budgeting Apps You Could Try

-This Australian-made app has a pretty long list of fans (over 200,000 Australians use it).
+This Australian-made app has a pretty long list of users – over 200,000 Australians to be exact.

-Key features which make this app so useful is the ability to sync multiple banks, including all the major banks -Commonwealth, Westpac, ANZ, NAB, St George, Bankwest and others.
-Meaning your money feeds are merged, showing you a net balance of all your funds.
-You can also choose which accounts are synced, so if you have a particular savings account you want left out, you can get car loans!
+Key features which make this app so useful is the ability to sync multiple banks, including all the major banks: Commonwealth, Westpac, ANZ, NAB, St George, Bankwest and others.
+All your money feeds are merged in one central place, showing you a net balance of all your funds.
+You can also choose which accounts are synced, so if you have a particular saving account you want to be left out, you can choose to not display it.

-It’s the little things that count with this app.
-Features such as the “safety spend” are what make this app so great.
-You can set up an amount of money that you can safely spend on a weekly ad daily basis.
+Features such as the “safety spend” are what makes this app so great.
+Users can set up an amount of money that they can safely spend on a weekly or daily basis.
 As you spend money the counter goes down, showing the remaining at the top of your screen – this way you always know exactly how much more you are allowed to spend and can budget the coming days accordingly.

-This neat budgeting tool, is easy to use with a thoughtful design.
+This neat budgeting tool is easy to use with a thoughtful design.
 The Wally app has the useful ‘smart scan’ feature, which allows you to scans receipts in order to upload data onto the app.
-Alternatively you can manually add expenditures, putting each purchase into categories including personal, family, home, ect.
-Get quick loans today from Jacaranda Finance.
+Alternatively, you can manually add expenditures, putting each purchase into categories including personal, family, home, etc.

-Clearly, this app is slightly more basic and requires a bit more attention as you need to enter each spend yourself as it doesn’t sync with your bank accounts automatically.
-Although it is a very good option if you don’t want to connect your bank accounts to the app.
+This app is slightly more basic and requires a bit more attention.
+You’ll need to manually enter each expense yourself as it doesn’t sync with your bank accounts automatically.
+Although it can be a good option if you don’t want to connect your bank accounts to the app.

 Goodbudget, or formally known as Easy Envelope Budget Aid, is a money management app that uses the good old-fashioned envelope budgeting system.
-This simple technique allows you to assign a particular amount of money to particular causes, for example $300 to groceries or $140 to transport.
-If you are on Centrelink income, get a loan for Centerlink from Jacaranda Finance.
+This simple technique allows you to assign a particular amount of money to particular causes, for example, $300 to groceries or $140 to transport.

-A particularly good feature of this app is its ability to be shared with those you share finances with.
+A particularly handy feature of this app is its ability to share financial information.
 It is ideal for couples that want to be able to stay on the same page.
-Just download the app to both phones and you both have your budget with you.
+Just download the app to each phone and you both have your budget with you.

 Dollarbird is a really simple, yet effective idea.
-It was designed to track incomes and expenses – past, present and future – it lets you easily track your cash flow up to five years in the future.
+It was designed to track income and expenses.
+This includes predicting upcoming expenses.
+Dollarbird lets you easily track your cash flow up to five years in the future.

-This app is particularly useful if you don’t love the idea of entering you bank account details onto an app, like you have to with most other apps.
+This app may be a good option if you don’t love the idea of entering your bank account details onto an app.
 The app works on an open system.
 You can set up a four-digit passcode, but this is optional.
-This lack of security makes sense when you realize that you won’t be downloading transactions from other bank accounts, like other apps allow.
-You don’t even tell Dollarbird your name.
+The lack of personal or sensitive information you share on the app explains the need for less security.

-Pennies focuses on simplicity when it comes to keeping up to date with how much you have to the health of your spending.
-This app is particularly made for a younger crowd with simple, recurring bills.
+Pennies focuses on simplicity when it comes to keeping up to date with how much you have, to the health of your spending.
+This app is made for a younger crowd with simple, recurring bills.

-The main function of the app is about making a budget, and sticking to it by just inputting what you spent.
+The main function of the app is about making a budget and sticking to it by just inputting what you spend.
 It has a daily breakdown, which allows you to see how much you have to spend, this week, or month.